TheUnknownThing/vscode-acmoj/README.md

 - **Code Submission:** Submit code directly from your active editor using the `ACMOJ: Submit Current File` command (available in Command Palette and editor title bar).
 - **Submission Tracking:** View your recent submissions in a dedicated Tree View, including status, language, and time.
 Status icons provide quick feedback.
 - **Result Details:** Click on a submission to view detailed results, resource usage, judge messages, and your submitted code in a Webview.
+- **Pre-Submit Hooks:** Fully automate the submission process by setting up pre-submit hooks to run tests or format code before submission.

 ## Screenshots